PDP-8: Memory control

 A 12-bit word can have 4,096 different values, and this is the maximum number of words the original PDP-8 can address indirectly through a word pointer.
 4,096 12-bit words represent 6,144 bytes in modern terminology, or 6 kB.
 As programs became more complex and the price of memory fell, it became desirable to expand this limit.

 To maintain compatibility with pre-existing programs, new hardware outside the original design added high-order bits to the effective addresses generated by the program.
 The Memory Extension Controller expands the addressable memory by a factor of 8, to a total of 32,768 words.
 This expansion was thought sufficient because, with core memory then costing about 50 cents a word, a full 32K of memory would equal the cost of the CPU.

 Each 4K of memory is called a field.
 The Memory Extension Controller contains two three-bit registers: the DF (Data Field) and the IF (Instruction Field).
-These registers specify a field for each memory reference of the CPU, allowing a total of 15 bits of address.
+These registers specify a field for each memory reference of the CPU, making a total of 15 bits of address.
 The IF register specifies the field for instruction fetches and direct memory references; the DF register specifies the field for indirect data accesses.
 A program running in one field can reference data in the same field by direct addressing, and reference data in another field by indirect addressing.

 A set of I/O instructions in the range 6200 through 6277 is handled by the Memory Extension Controller and give access to the DF and IF registers.
 The 62X1 instruction (CDF, Change Data Field) set the data field to X. Similarly 62X2 (CIF) set the instruction field, and 62X3 set both.
 Pre-existing programs would never execute CIF or CDF; the DF and IF registers would both point to the same field, a single field to which these programs were limited.
 The effect of the CIF instruction was deferred to coincide with the next JMP or JMS instruction, so that executing CIF would not cause a jump.

 It was more complicated for multiple-field programs to deal with field boundaries and the DF and IF registers than it would have been if they could simply generate 15-bit addresses, but the design provided backward compatibility and is consistent with the 12-bit architecture used throughout the PDP-8.
 Compare the later Intel 8086, whose 16-bit memory addresses are expanded to 20 bits by combining them with the contents of a specified or implied segment register.

 The extended memory scheme let existing programs handle increased memory with minimal changes.
 For example, 4K FOCAL normally had about 3K of code with only 1K left over for user program and data.
 With a few patches, FOCAL could use a second 4K field for user program and data.
 Moreover, additional 4K fields could be allocated to separate users, turning 4K FOCAL into a multi-user timesharing system.